w3f/polkadot-wiki/docs/general/staking-apps.md

 ## Polkadot Staking Dashboard

-The [Polkadot Staking Dashboard](https://staking.polkadot.cloud/#/overview) is a web3 application dedicated to native non-custodial [staking](../learn/learn-staking.md) on the Relay Chain.
+The [Polkadot Staking Dashboard](https://staking.polkadot.cloud/#/overview) is a web3 application dedicated to native non-custodial [staking](../learn/learn-staking.md) on the relay chain.
 The dashboard allows to stake as a solo nominator or as a [nomination pool](../learn/learn-nomination-pools.md) member.
 Users can also create their nomination pools.
 The dashboard supports [Ledger](../general/ledger.md),